port

 Meals not included

-Walk with your guide through the Old Quarter -- an archaeological treasure buried beneath the modern city of Cartagena for twenty centuries.
-Your guide explains the relevance of this millennial city and its wonderful history, from the Phoenician and Roman eras to today.
+Walk with your guide through the Old Quarter, an archaeological treasure buried beneath the modern city of Cartagena since its heyday two millennia ago.
+Your guide explains the relevance of this stronghold and its wonderful history, from the Phoenician and Roman eras to today.
+Visit the Roman Theatre and experience a virtual step back in time to the 1st century BC.